sipatil/SequenceAlignment/README.md

 # Sequence Alignment

+The bash file will have these commands -
-Compile - javac Main.java
+TODO - 2 bash files one for basic and another for efficient Compile - javac Main.java

 To run basic dp algorithm for sequence alignment - java Main "full path to your input file" eg: java Main src/input.txt